SharePoint/sp-dev-docs/docs/schema/appliedwebfeatures-element-upgrade.md

 **Applies to**: SharePoint 2016 | SharePoint Foundation 2013 |
 SharePoint Online | SharePoint Server 2013

-Supplies a list of Web site Features to be marked as "provisioned" for Web sites created in Microsoft SharePoint Foundation 2010.
+Supplies a list of website Features to be marked as "provisioned" for websites created in Microsoft SharePoint Foundation 2010.
 For example, an announcements list template of the previous version must be mapped (related) to its equivalent announcements Feature in the new version.